lisongxu/CSCE156-Lab-Java-Intro/readme.md

 will be presented in a JUnit tab detailing which test cases pass and which fail along with expected output and the actual output (for failed test cases).
-3. Address any issues or failing tests by debugging your code and rerun the test suite until all tests pass.

 ### 5.2 Submitting

-Many of your assignments will include a programming portion that will require you to hand in *soft-copy* source files for graders to compile and evaluate.
-To do this, you will use a web-based handin program.
-After handing your file(s) in, you can then grade them by using the web grader.
-To demonstrate, do the following.
+Nearly all of your labs and projects will require you to hand in source files for graders to compile and evaluate.
+To do this, we use a web-based assessment app called codepost.io (<https://codepost.io>).

-1. Open a browser to https://cse-apps.unl.edu/handin
-2. Login with your **CSE credentials**
+You should have received an invitation to this website from your instructor through your email account (typically your `@huskers.unl.edu` email or whatever email you have associated with on Canvas).
+If you have access, great.
+If not, go to <https://codepost.io/forgot-password>
+and "reset" your password (even if you never initially set one).
+Be sure to use your huskers email or whatever primary email is associated with your canvas profile.

+To handin and grade your lab, do the following.

+1. Login to <https://codepost.io>.
+It should immediately take you to the assignment submission page:

-3. Click on Lab 1.0 and hand in the `Statistics.java` source file.
+2. Upload the `Statistics.java` source file.
-You can either click the large
-"handin" area and select the file or you can drag-drop the files.
-You will be able to re-handin the same file as many times as you want up until the due date.

 ### 5.3 Grading

 Now that the file has been handed in, you can "grade" yourself by using the webgrader

-1. Open a new tab/window and point your browser to https://cse.unl.edu/~cse156/grade (depending on your section, this URL may be different).
-2. Fill the form with your CSE login and password, select the appropriate assignment and click "Grade"
-3. Observe the expected output and compare it to your output to be sure that your program is correct.

 For labs, the grader script simply runs the provided JUnit test suite, but it *may* run additional or modified tests.
 In any case,